JeffLuckett/ha-enviro-plus/CONTRIBUTING.md

 ### Test Coverage

-The project aims for >90% test coverage.
+The project aims for >=75% test coverage with all critical paths and edge cases covered.
 Coverage reports are generated in HTML format in the `htmlcov/` directory.

 ## Code Quality